Apollo vs. Lusha Comparison

 It includes AI-generated email copy and auto-enrollment when contacts join a list.
 These are useful basics, but teams running serious outbound will still need a dedicated engagement platform alongside Lusha.

 For deeper sequencing, ZoomInfo's partnership with Salesloft creates a signal-to-sequence flow where ZoomInfo Buying Signals sync directly to Salesloft Rhythm for AI-prioritized multichannel engagement.
-The difference: ZoomInfo's outreach isn't just personalized with contact data.
-It's informed by the intelligence layer that captures why the account is worth contacting right now.
+The difference: ZoomInfo's outreach is not just personalized with contact data.
+It is informed by the intelligence layer that captures why the account is worth contacting right now.

 Intent data and buying signals reveal different depths